Blog

 What Makes a Property Mortgageable?

-a house with a question mark on
+Outline of a house with a question mark cut out in the middle

 When you apply for a mortgage, much of the evaluation of your application will be predictable.
 When a lender determines whether you can afford the loan, they’ll consider your income and expenditures, as well as your credit history.
 You will likely be familiar with or at least anticipate these as essential components of obtaining your formal mortgage offer.